nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

     content: |
       *   NEW!
 Salsa for Beginners - Wednesday, November 12th at 7:30pm
       *   New!
 Elegance Trio: Foxtrot, Rumba, Swing - Friday, November 21st at 6:45pm
-      *   New!
-RSVP: Halloween Social - October 31st at 7:00pm
       *   Ladies Line Routine - Advanced: Salsa, Bachata, Monday at 6:45pm